xayhewalo/julianbc/README.md

 - [X] Link event container locations to dates and times
     - [X] Add event container detail window (inspect)
 - [X] Swap a calendar's timeline from the UI
-- [ ] Show same events on two timelines with different calendars
+- [X] Show same events on two timelines with different calendars
+- [ ] Sync zoom between timelines
 - [ ] Make all calendar and clock calculations in datetime/date/time modules.
 UI should only call from methods from ConvertibleDateTime
 - [ ] Add calendar from UI
 - [ ] Probably more stuff...